Have a Question? look here

 If you wish to create an aged appearance for your project then we would recommend using our Antique Stripped Pine or Dark Pine colours, as these will achieve that appearance.

-A good finish for a coffee table after staining is the Superior Wood Finishing Danish Oil.
+A good finish for a coffee table after staining is the Superior Worktop Oil.
 The oil will seal in the colour and is very resistant to spillages.
-We'd recommend applying two coats of oil, as this should be sufficient enough to protect the surface and retain a natural appearance.
+We'd recommend applying several thin coats of oil, as this should be sufficient enough to protect the surface and retain a natural appearance.
 You could then apply a wax polish over the oil to produce a soft sheen.
 The table can then be maintained by further wax polishing occasionally.

 We'd recommend our Superior Danish Oil as this will penetrate the oak and maintain a natural appearance.
 You may find that a few light coats of the oil will waterproof it sufficiently.
 We would recommend to treat all faces and edges with the oil before fixing to prevent moisture from 'sneaking up' on the finish from behind.
 The oil will also act as a primer for any solvent based topcoat.
 Please produce a tester piece and see how it looks.